 - headaches/aches and pain

-- PST staff will not travel between states (ie NSW/ NT/ VIC) unless it is absolutely critical and for medical/hospital/ mining fit testing
+- PST staff will not travel between states (ie NSW/ NT/ VIC) unless it is absolutely critical and for medical/hospital/ mining fit testing, if travelling interstate workers shall follow current healthy direction and ensure either a permit is granted or an exemption given

 - if customers present to testing with symptoms of a Cold/Flu/Covid 19, we will refuse to test them